José Amador de los Ríos

 In 1861 he published the first volume of Historia crítica de la literatura española, the first general history of Spanish literature written in Spain.
-It was to remain incomplete.
-Ideologically Amador de los Ríos, a liberal and romantic, conceives of Spain as a unit, at once Roman Catholic and Castilian, a constitutional monarchy (though it was not one yet) united with its past by an idea luminosa (luminous idea).
-Countering the foreign historians who regard medieval Spain as a backwater, he also defended Spanish literature as the foremost among those which appeared after the Fall of Rome.
+The work remained incomplete.
+Ideologically, Amador de los Ríos, influenced by liberal and romantic, conceived of Spain as a unified entity, simultaneously Roman Catholic and Castilian.
+He saw it as a constitutional monarchy (though it was not yet established) connected to its past by an idea luminosa (luminous idea).
+Countering foreign historians who regarded medieval Spain as a backwater, he also defended Spanish literature as the foremost among those that emerged after the Fall of Rome.
 Though he only covered the Middle Ages, he demonstrated that he regarded Spanish American literature as part of the Spanish tradition.
-In another work, Historia social, política y religiosa de los judíos de España, he accepts the Spanish Jewish literature as part of the tradition, since it "bloomed" in Spanish soil.
+In another work, Historia social, política y religiosa de los judíos de España, he included Spanish Jewish literature as part of the tradition, considering it "bloomed" on Spanish soil.
 Unlike Adolf de Castro, however, he did not condemn the Spanish Inquisition.